vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 4.1.2 =
+* Improvement: Added cart location for legal guarantee (and WooCommerce cart block)
+* Improvement: WP < 6.9 compatibility for popover div attribute
+* Improvement: Added filters for GARAN and legal guarantee label to disable mouseover for popovers
+* Improvement: Use a timeout on mouseover to prevent flashes on first mouse move
+* Improvement: Prevent opening elementor lightbox when opening popover

 = 4.1.1 =
 * New: EU legal guarantee, commercial guarantee labels
 * New: DOI: Disable guest checkout redirect to registration page and link guest orders after confirming the account instead